spencertipping/cd/README.md

     $ . cd-encfs                # does nothing unless you have encfs
     $ . cd-dev                  # enables automounting for /dev/ entries
     $ . cd-loop                 # enables mounting for loopback files
+    $ . cd-missing-mkdir        # mkdir -p if you cd someplace nonexistent

 Alternatively: